johnpancoast/.idea/README.md

 # .idea (reusable intellij project files)

+*This project is defunct and just here to see old examples.*

-Project files for intellij IDEA (and possibly other intellij IDEs)
+Project files for intellij IDEA (and possibly other intellij IDEs).

 Includes templates for